SahilFruitwala/SahilFruitwala/README.md

-# Hi, Nice to meet you!
-I am Sahil Fruitwala.
+# Hi there!
+Nice to meet you!

 <!-- Personal Details -->
 <h3>Your visit is appreciated! 🙌</h3>